Kiri Nathan

-Kiri Marie Nathan (born 1972) is a New Zealand Māori fashion designer, entrepreneur, cultural ambassador and mentor, based in Auckland.
+Kiri Marie Nathan (born 1972) is a New Zealand Māori fashion designer based in Auckland.
 She is co-founder of the fashion brand Kiri Nathan, was the first Māori designer to open New Zealand Fashion Week, and was appointed a Member of the New Zealand Order of Merit for services to Māori and the fashion industry.

 Early life

 Nathan was born in New Zealand in 1972.
 Her iwi are Ngāpuhi, Ngāti Hine, Ngāti Hauā, Ngāti Maru and Ngāti Paoa.
 She spent her early childhood living and going to school between Scotland and New Zealand.
 At about age 10, her family settled in Glen Innes, Auckland.
 When her parents divorced, she lived with her grandmother, seamstress Inez Fullerton, in St Heliers, who taught her how to sew.
 Nathan's grandmother, and mother, Rozelle Fullerton, both made their own clothes.

 Nathan was introduced to the fashion industry by designer Kim Fraser who was her mentor after high school, and tutor when Nathan did her three-year diploma in visual arts at the Manukau Institute of Technology, majoring in fashion.
 At age 18, Nathan became a single mother while she continued to study.
 Her tutors failed a black silk dress she designed that incorporated Māori design in woven braid trims.
 Nathan entered the design in the New Zealand Creative Youth Awards and won the Womenswear section, as well as the Overall Supreme Award.

 After graduating, Nathan learned traditional and contemporary Māori weaving and became a flight attendant and then an in-flight manager for Ansett and Air New Zealand for 14 years.
 She met her husband Jason Te Ahu Renata Nathan (Ngāpuhi and Ngāti Whātua) and his child in 1998.
 They married and had three more children.
 While working at Air New Zealand, Nathan entered various fashion competitions including the New Zealand Wearable Art Awards.
 In 2008, she won the Supreme Award at Style Pasifika.
 Winning the major prize, she and her husband had the confidence to start their own label.